 Victoria MallelaTransaction Manager

-Victoria is a transactions manager of the Investment Adviser and has been involved in real estate law within the healthcare and public sector for more than ten years.
+Victoria has been involved in real estate law within the healthcare and public sector for more than ten years.
 Victoria was formerly at a leading healthcare and social housing law firm acting as a lawyer for NHS and private healthcare providers dealing with their real estate matters.
 Victoria has extensive experience of advising numerous NHS Trusts and other healthcare bodies in London and the South of England in all aspects of their property requirements including projects, acquisitions and disposals, site developments and complex underletting requirements, stategic estates rationalisation and overage, landlord and tenant matters and NHS Estatecode.
 Victoria has been lead assistant on a number of large projects, including recently a new build radiotherapy centre, an incinerator project, and the biggest national public sector leasehold acquisition project between 2009 – 2010.
 Prior to specialising in the healthcare sector, she acted for private sector and commercial organisations and property companies on similar matters.

 Catherine BradburyRegional Director